By Spencer McBride, The Guard –

 Michèle Miller Brown lost her husband in May of 2017.
 She had been married to Pipe Major Sergeant Tom Brown for several years, and had a child together before his untimely death.
 Through the tragedy, she felt comforted by her support network of family and friends, and when she was first contacted by the HOPE Peer Support Program for bereaved families, she did not believe she needed the service.
 When her first casual phone inquiry, which was intended to last only five minutes, expanded into an emotional hour-long session, she realized the value of what the service was able to offer.

-The HOPE program seeks to provide social support assistance to families that are affected by the loss of a loved one in the Canadian Armed Forces (CAF), matching the bereaved families to trained peer volunteers who have experienced similar losses.
+The HOPE program seeks to provide social support assistance to families that are affected by the loss of a loved one in the Canadian Armed Forces (CAF), either active or retired, matching the bereaved families to trained peer volunteers who have experienced similar losses.
 The transition period for those left behind after a loved one dies is very difficult.
 Family, friends, and professional counsellors are often available for support, but many bereaved individuals also express a desire to speak with a peer who has been through the same experience.
 For many, that connection makes a significant difference in the grieving process.